jprjr/sockexec/README.md

 ## Running as a service

-It's pretty easy to use `systemd` - create a file at `/etc/systemd/system/sockexec.service` with something like the following - adjust your paths if necessary.
+If your distro is using `systemd`, create a file at `/etc/systemd/system/sockexec.service` with something like the following - adjust your paths as necessary.

 ```
 [Unit]